-The CPS-16, device number IDT80KSW0002, is a serial RapidIO (sRIO) switch whose functionality is central to routing packets for distribution among DSPs, processors, FPGAs, other switches, or any other sRIO-based devices.
-It may also be used in serial RapidIO backplane switching.
-The CPS-16 supports serial RapidIO packet switching (unicast, multicast, and an optional broadcast) from any of its 16 input ports to any of its 16 output ports.
+The CPS-10Q (80KSW0005) is a serial RapidIO switch whose functionality is central to routing packets for distribution among DSPs, processors, FPGAs, other switches, or any other sRIO-based devices.
+The CPS-10Q supports serial RapidIO packet switching (unicast, multicast, and an optional broadcast) from any of its 16 input ports to any of its 16 output ports.